Sakineh Mohammadi Ashtiani .

 (photo credit: Associated Press)

-VATICAN CITY — The Vatican is raising the possibility of a diplomatic effort to try to spare the life of an Iranian woman sentenced to be stoned for adultery.
+VATICAN CITY — The Vatican on Sunday raised the possibility of using behind-the-scenes diplomacy to try to spare the life of an Iranian widow sentenced to be stoned for adultery.

-In its first public statement on the case, the Vatican decries stoning as a particularly brutal form of capital punishment.
+In its first public statement on the case, which has attracted worldwide attention, the Vatican also decried stoning as a particularly "brutal" form of capital punishment.

-Sakineh Mohammadi Ashtiani is a widow convicted of adultery.
-Her son, Sajad, told an Italian news agency he was appealing to the pope to work to stop the execution.
+Her son, Sajad, told the Italian news agency Adnkronos that he was appealing to Pope Benedict XVI and to Italy to work to stop the execution.

-Lombardi said that no formal appeal had apparently reached the Vatican, but said the Holy See is closely following the case and hinted it could use behind-the-scenes diplomacy to try to help.
+Lombardi told The Associated Press that no formal appeal had reached the Vatican, but hinted that Vatican's diplomacy might be employed to try to save Ashtiani.